SamueleGiraudo/Calimba/Help.md

 ### Concatenation
-To play notes and rests one after the other, separate them with the operator `*` called _concatenation operator_.
-Each note and rest lasts by default $500$ ms.
+To play notes and rests one after the other, separate them with the operator `*`, called _concatenation operator_.
+Each note and rest lasts one unit of time, which is worth by default $500$ ms.

 For instance,
 ```
 0 * 4 * 0 * 5 * . * 5 * 4
 ```
 is the phrase consisting in the notes $A$, $E$, $A$, and $F$, a rest, and the notes $F$ and $E$ played in this order, one after the other.
+This phrase lasts $3500$ ms.

-### Composition
+### Stacking
-To play some notes at the same time, separate them with the operator `#` called _composition operator_.
+To play some notes at the same time, separate them with the operator `#`, called _stacking operator_.

 For instance,
 ```
 0 # 2 # 4
 ```
 is the phrase consisting in the notes $A$, $C$, and $E$ played at the same time.
+This phrase lasts $500$ ms.

-### Mixing concatenation and composition
+### Mixing concatenation and stacking
-The concatenation and composition operators work not only on notes and rests but also on phrases.
-Therefore, it is possible to build more complex phrases, by using brackets if needed.
+The concatenation and stacking operators work not only on notes and rests but also on phrases.
+Therefore, it is possible to build complex phrases, by using brackets if needed.

 For instance,
 ```